RamakrushnaBarik/Web-data-scraping-/README.md

 collect data from your favorite website
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 in the code file you can change your url link .
-I do with "TATA IPL AUCTION 2024" .
-I collect- total player buy , remaining money left etc .
+I do with "TATA IPL AUCTION 2024" . data collect like- total player buy , remaining money left etc .